univention/univention-corporate-server/doc/architecture/index.rst

 The document is released iteratively after each part is finished.
 The beginning is at the first, high level.

-Your feed is welcome and highly appreciated.
-If you have comments, suggestions, or criticism, please send your `feedback
+Your feedback is welcome and highly appreciated.
+If you have comments, suggestions, or criticism, please `send your feedback
 <https://www.univention.com/feedback/?architecture=generic>`_ for document
 improvement.